 b.
 The company has not incurred any expenditure in Foreign Currency.

-20. Details of policy developed and implemented by the company on its Corporate SocialResponsibility initiatives
+19. Details of policy developed and implemented by the company on its Corporate SocialResponsibility initiatives

 20. Directors and Key Managerial Personnel

 A) Changes in Directors and Key Managerial Personnel (KMP):

-During the year under review no changes occurred in the composition of Board ofDirectors of the Company.
-However following changes occurred with respect to the KeyManagerial Personnel of the Company during FY 2016-17;
+During the year under review the composition of Board of Directors of the Company waschanged;

 Cessation of Director/KMP:

-Chandra Gupta had resigned from his officeof the Chief Financial Officer (CFO) fromthe close of the working hours on October 05 2016.
+During the year under review Mr. Bhupender Sharma had resigned from his officeof the Chief Financial Officer (CFO) from the close of the working hours on September 302018.

 Appointment of New Directors/KMP:

 Reappointment of Directors*

-In terms of applicable provisions of the Companies Act 2013 and the Articles ofAssociation of the Company Mr. Vishal Rastogi ManagingDirector of the Company retires byrotation at the ensuing Annual General Meeting andbeing eligible has offered himself forre-appointment Brief resume and other details ofMr.
-Vishal Rastogi who is proposed tobe re-appointed as Director of your company hasbeen included in the Explanatory Statement to the Notice of the ensuing Annual GeneralMeeting.
+a) In terms of Section 152(6) and other applicable provisions of the Companies Act2013 read with the Articles of Association of the Company Mr. Vishal Rastogi ManagingDirector of the Company retires by rotation at the ensuing Annual General Meeting andbeing eligible has offered himself for re-appointment brief resume and other details ofMr.
+Vishal Rastogi who is proposed to be re-appointed as Director of your company hasbeen included in the Explanatory Statement to the Notice of the ensuing Annual GeneralMeeting.

 B) Declaration of Independent Directors

 All Independent Directors have submitted declarations within the terms of Section149(6) of the Companies Act 2013 and Regulation 16 (1) (b) of SEBI (Listing Obligationsand Disclosure Requirements) Regulations 2015 that they meet the criteria ofIndependence as prescribed therein.
 The Board have considered the aforementionedsubmissions and stipulated that the Independent Directors fulfills the conditionsspecified under the Companies Act 2013 along with rules made thereunder and the ListingRegulations.

 C) Details of training imparted to Independent Directors

-Further at the time of appointment of an Independent Director the Company issues a formalletter of appointment outlining his/her role functions and duties/responsibilities as aDirector.
+At the time of appointment of an Independent Director the Company issues a formalletter of appointment outlining his/her role functions and duties/responsibilities as aDirector.
 The Format of the letter of appointment is provided on our website a web linkthereto is given below: